yannick-cw/scalaSSSS/README.md

 That's what SSSS (Shamir's Secret Sharing Scheme) does.
-The secret gets split up in n parts and whenever you have at least k of the n parts you can restore the original secret.
-Two parts of the secret do not help you in any way.
+The secret gets split up in n parts and whenever you have at least k of the n parts you can restore the original secret. k - 1 parts of the secret do not help you in any way.

 ### Basic Usage